 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-In Montenegro, the acquisition and disposition of IPR are protected by the Law on the Enforcement of Intellectual Property Rights, which entered into force in 2006.
-The law provides for fines for legal entities of up to EUR 30,000 (approximately USD 35,000) for selling pirated and/or counterfeited goods.
+The acquisition and disposition of IPR are protected by the Law on the Enforcement of Intellectual Property Rights, which entered into force in 2006.
+The law provides for fines for legal entities of up to EUR 30,000 (approximately USD 31,000) for selling pirated and/or counterfeited goods.
 It also provides ex-officio authority for market inspectors in the areas mentioned above.
 An additional set of amendments to the existing Law on the Enforcement of Intellectual Property Rights was adopted over the last several years (beginning in 2006) in line with the EU regulations, and it is expected to bring more efficiency in implementation as well as a multifunctional approach to property-rights protection.
 In 2005, the Montenegrin Parliament adopted the Regulation on Trade-Related Aspects of Intellectual Property Rights (TRIPs) Border Measures that provides powers to customs authorities to suspend customs procedures and seize pirated and counterfeit goods.
-Statistics on seizures of counterfeit goods is published by the Customs Administration and available on their webpage https://upravacarina.gov.me/uprava.
+Statistics on seizures of counterfeit goods is published by the Revenue and Customs Administration and available on their webpage Uprava prihoda.

-Montenegro’s Penal Code penalizes IPR violations, allows ex-officio prosecution, and provides for stricter criminal penalties; however, copyright violation is a significant problem in the outerwear and apparel market, and unlicensed software can be easily found on the general market.
+Montenegro’s Penal Code penalizes IPR violations, allows ex-officio prosecution, and provides for stricter criminal penalties; however, copyright violation is a significant problem in the outerwear and apparel market, and unlicensed software can be easily found.
 The Law on Optical Disks was adopted in 2006; it requires the registration of business activity when reproducing optical disks for commercial purposes and provides for surveillance of optical disk imports and exports, as well as imports and exports of polycarbonates.

 To further improve intellectual property protection, AmCham Montenegro established an IPR Committee in April 2009, which currently operates under the Grey Economy Committee.
-The main goal of the committee is to work closely with the Montenegrin institutions that deal with IPR, to increase public awareness of the importance of intellectual property protection, and to help the Government of Montenegro strengthen its administrative capacities in this field.
-More information about the committee’s activities can be found on AmCham’s website.
+The main goal of the committee is to work closely with the Montenegrin institutions which deal with IPR, to increase public awareness of the importance of intellectual property protection, and to help the Government of Montenegro strengthen its administrative capacities in this field.
+More information about the committee’s activities can be found on AmCham’s website http://www.amcham.me/.

 Resources for Rights Holders